How to Highlight Cells in Excel Based on Value (9 Methods)

 Highlight Cells Based on Value

-To create the drop down list go to the Data Tools ribbon from the Data tab.
-Then click on the icon on Data Validation to expand it and select Data Validation from the expanded menu.
+• Click on the icon on Data Validation to expand it and select Data Validation from the menu.

 data validation

-As a result, the Data Validation window will be opened.
-Select List from the Allow: box.
-After that you will see a box named Source: will appear in the same window.
+• You will see a box named Source: will appear in the same window.
 Insert your data range in this box.
-At last, click on OK.

 data validation box

-As a result, a drop down menu will be created in cell H6.
-If you click on the downward arrow beside this cell you will see the list of the salesman.
+• A drop-down menu will be created in cell H6.
+If you click on the downward arrow beside this cell, you will see the list of the salesmen.

 drop down list